grauds/clematis.doc/docs/clematis-explained/wireframes/wireframes.md

 ## Behaviour-Driven Development

-Collaboration over low-fi wireframes and further development are most productive if follow [Behaviour-Driven Development (BDD)](https://cucumber.io/docs/bdd/) principles:
+Collaboration over low-fi wireframes and further development are most productive if followed [Behaviour-Driven Development (BDD)](https://cucumber.io/docs/bdd/) principles:

 1. Make changes to wireframes, system design and the code itself in small iterations, get feedback from the end-users.